By Alyse Bacine

 Definition and Overview of Breathwork Coaching

-Breathwork coaching is a specialized discipline that harnesses conscious breathing patterns to create significant shifts in physiological functioning, emotional processing, and mental clarity.
-Unlike conventional approaches that often address symptoms without resolving root causes, breathwork coaching works directly with the body's autonomic nervous system to create lasting change.
+Breathwork coaching is a specialized discipline that harnesses specific breathing patterns to create significant shifts in physiological functioning, emotional processing, and mental clarity.
+Unlike conventional approaches that often address symptoms without resolving root causes, this practice works directly with the body's autonomic nervous system to create lasting change.

 A breathwork coach is a skilled facilitator who guides clients through specific respiratory protocols designed to access more profound levels of awareness and create conditions for natural healing.
 Their expertise combines understanding respiratory physiology, nervous system dynamics, and the intricate connections between breath patterns and emotional states.